lbryio/lbry.com/content/bio/josh-finer.md

 ---
 name: Josh Finer
-role: Founder, Chief Operations & Growth Officer
+role: Founder, Director of Operations and Analytics
 email: josh@lbry.io
 ---
-Josh's combination of an MBA, strong analytical skills, programming skills, advertising expertise, and a perceptive insight to financial markets lead him to frequently bear the only title that can summarize such diverse wizardry: problem solver.

-Josh has founded innovative financial companies (later acquired), run millions of dollars in AdWords campaigns, and been an early actor in other crypto projects.
-Josh's contributions to LBRY will be as diverse as his background.
+Josh is the swiss army knife of the squad.
+He has founded and sold financial companies, run millions of dollars in Adwords campaigns, and been an early actor in several crypto projects.
+To LBRY, he has been the go-to glue guy and ultimate problem solver.
+If you’re a crypto-nerd or have ideas on making LBRY more accessible to the masses, Finer is your man.